 This website which was started in 1990 and continued to be hand edited HTML until 2018 when I decided to modernize by converting to WordPress.
-Some of my “new” posts are really old content that is finally being updated.
+Many of my “new” posts are really old content that is finally being updated.
 I sometimes tweet things I find interesting.